wukaiyeah/gasv/README.txt

 * Software License Information; LICENSE.txt

-(iii) GASV Software (in src/)
+(iii) Software (in src/)

 * Source code for GASV.jar is in src/gasv

+* Source code for BAMToGASV.jar and BAMToGASV_AMBIG.jar
+  is in src/bamtogasv

-* Source code for BAMToGASV.jar is in src/bamtogasv
+* Source code for GASVPro is in src/gasvpro

-* Run ant to build executable GASV.jar and BAMToGASV.jar in bin/
+* Running ./install builds executable GASV.jar and BAMToGASV.jar in bin/

 (iv) Other Dependencies

 * jarfiles/ subdirectory:
-	Contains:
+	Contains jar files from Picard:
 	- FixMateInformation.jar
 	- sam-1.68.jar

-	BAMToGASV.jar re-packages these two jar files from Picard.
+	BAMToGASV.jar re-packages these jar files.

 	For more information visit:
     <http://picard.sourceforge.net/>

 * scripts/ subdirectory: